youness-elbrag/Skull-Striping/README.md

 	* tool description ;

         we develpoed a simple tool that helps to Post Processing the dstaset
-        * N4 bais Correction field this will increase the Low intensity of the image to run :
+        * N4 bais Correction field this will increase the Low intensity of the image to run :</br>

         ```python
-        python Postprocessing.py --config 'data_Brast.yaml' --path path_name  --n4baiscorrection
+        python Postprocessing.py --config 'data_Brast.yaml' --path Processed --n4baiscorrection
         ```

-        * Skull Stripping this technic helps to reduce tissues such skull and midbrain .. only we do care about in our project is brain tissues to tun it :
+        * Skull Stripping this technic helps to reduce tissues such skull and midbrain .. only we do care about in our project is brain tissues to tun it :</br>

         ```python
-        python Postprocessing.py --config 'data_Brast.yaml' --path path_name --skull_stripping
+        python Postprocessing.py --config 'data_Brast.yaml' --path Processed --skull_stripping
         ```